PGM-Lab/InferPy/docs/notes/guidedata.rst

 ------------------

 Analogously, a data loader can be built from data already loaded into memory, e.g., pandas data.
-For this, we will use the class ``SampleDictLoader`` which can be instantiated as follows.
+To do this, we will use the class ``SampleDictLoader`` which can be instantiated as follows.